kidino/kidinoci/readme.md

 # The action is in the codes

-Final works, thank you for checking this out.
+Final words, thank you for checking this out.
 I welcome your feedbacks.

 Also, do check the codes because that is where the action is. ```application/core/Loggedin_Controller.php``` has a lot going on to integrate GroceryCRUD into KidinoCI.
 Apart from the ```application/controllers/Contacts.php```, ```application/controllers/Usersp.php``` also contains a lot of examples on how to use Loggedin_Controller.php.